pldavidalbornoz/manifest3-on-print-request-bug/README.md

 I've included an example

 This only happens the first time, or at least I haven't encountered it after the first time

+## Testing
+Choose this directory to load unpacked into Chrome.
+When printing, a new printer will show up, **a test printer**, which you can use to trigger the bug.